Millennium Force: Opening and modifications

 The first media event was held on May 11, 2000, and the ride opened to the public two days later on May 13.
 When it opened, it broke six world records.
 It was the first Giga Coaster and was the world's fastest complete-circuit roller coaster, but was later overtaken by other rides.
 The ride was so popular that guests consistently waited three to four hours to board.
 About a month after Millennium's debut, Cedar Point introduced a virtual queue system, "Ticket to Ride", which allowed visitors to buy a ticket then return later and wait in a shorter line.
 In August, Cedar Point engaged John Hancock and Associates and Stalker Radar of Indianapolis to measure the height and speed of Millennium Force.
 The height was measured at 310 ft 11 in, and the speed was measured at 93 mph, slightly faster than what the park had been advertising (92 mph).

 Before the start of the 2004 season, Millennium Force's seat belts were modified because of an incident that occurred on Superman the Ride, a similar roller coaster at Six Flags New England.
 The new seat belts were shorter and some riders had difficulties with them.
+Audio played during the ascent up the cable lift hill, but it is believed to have been removed sometime between 2004-2010.
+While it is rumored that other audio may have been featured in the past, it is unknown.
 The roller coaster's layout was repainted over a three-year period, before the 2011, 2012 and 2013 seasons.
 In 2012, the park added a new LED lighting system.

 For the 2020 season, following the COVID-19 pandemic, timed boarding passes called "Access Passes" were used temporarily to comply with social distancing guidelines in effect at the time.

+To celebrate its 25th anniversary, Millennium Force received a refresh for 2025.
+This included a repaint of the coaster, with the colors remaining the same, as well as a new control system that was installed, featuring a new lift drive motor.